ML-KULeuven/socceraction/CONTRIBUTING.rst

 Feature requests
 ----------------

 Socceraction is not actively developed.
-It's primary use is to enable reproducability of our research.
+Its primary use is to enable reproducibility of our research.
 If you believe there is a feature missing, feel free to raise a feature request on the `Issue Tracker`_, but please do be aware that the overwhelming likelihood is that your feature request will not be accepted.